Christian music industry: History

 In 1985, 90% of Christian music sales originated at Christian bookstores.
 By 1995, that number had dropped to 64%, with general retailers taking 21%, and the remainder accountable through other methods, such as direct mail.
 At that same time, the industry was estimated to gross $750 million, with $381 million in album sales.
 In the late 1990s, general market retailers, especially big box stores such as Best Buy, Walmart, Target, and Blockbuster began carrying a wider selection of Christian music products.
 By 2000 those stores had surpassed Christian retail in terms of the number of Christian albums sold, according to Soundscan numbers.
 This phenomenon was partially responsible for crossover successes.
 P.O.D., for example, sold 1.4 million albums in 2001, although sales at Christian retail outlets accounted for only 10%.

 The new millennium has brought challenges for the record industry as a whole, and these have affected the Christian music industry as well.
 Contemporary worship music, a long time staple of the industry, began to gain significant market share in about the year 2000.
 By focusing on marketing worship music to youth culture, this genre became a growth driver despite the downturn in the general music industry.

 Growth continued until about 2003, but has generally followed the trends of the larger music industry since that point.
 In 2009 a New York Times op-ed placed the entire music industry on a "deathwatch," pointing out that new forms of media, piracy, and new pricing options are driving gross sales down.
 In another example of parallelism, the Christian music industry has experienced largely the same phenomenon.
 In the Christian marketplace, music consumption has risen by as much as 30% since 2005, but overall album sales have dropped to about half of their 1999 levels.
 However, some critics point out that the current downturn may have long term positive effects for the industry.
 John J. Thompson told Christianity Today that "The lack of monetary benefit has filtered out some of the people who should not have been doing this in the first place.
 If the people who are in it for the money are gone, it leaves more turf for those who had something a little bit loftier in mind."

+In 2025, Billboard noticed a significant increase in the success of Christian music, as two Christian songs, Brandon Lake and Jelly Roll's "Hard Fought Hallelujah" and Forrest Frank's "Your Way's Better" appeared on the Billboard Hot 100 chart at the same time, the first time an such an occurrence has happened since 2013, and only the second time overall.
+Later that year, several more Christian songs appeared on the chart, including Frank and The Figs' "Lemonade", Phil Wickham's "What an Awesome God", and Josiah Queen's "Dusty Bibles".
+That same year, a rise in Christian-based themes in mainstream rap and hip-hop music.